 Despite my job as a Texas photographer and writer, I hadn’t visited many of East Texas’ state parks in years.
-Last year, when University of Texas Press asked me to revise my 2008 guidebook, Official Guide to Texas State Parks and Historic Sites, I seized my opportunity and hit the road.
+In 2016, when University of Texas Press asked me to revise my 2008 guidebook, Official Guide to Texas State Parks and Historic Sites, I seized my opportunity and hit the road.
 The experience was a bit like renewing old friendships; I not only saw things I remembered from previous visits, but I also found new surprises.
 Here are some highlights from my East Texas favorites.

 For good reason, scenic Caddo Lake is one of the state’s most popular parks.
 The shallow waters of the only significant natural lake in Texas foster the growth of a primeval thicket of bald cypress trees.
 Narrow channels wind through groves of the trees.
 Spanish moss dripping from the branches lends a spooky air to the lake.
 The large lake was originally formed by a massive log jam on the Red River in Louisiana; its water level was first stabilized with a manmade dam in 1914.
 The Army Corps of Engineers completed the lake’s current dam in 1971.
 The habitat contains more than 70 species of fish, with largemouth bass, crappie, catfish, white bass, and chain pickerel being the most popular with anglers.